bohdch/TradeMarket/README.md

 <h1>Trade Market</h1>

 <p>Domain description: Supermarkets sell goods of various categories.
-The customers can shop anonymously or by logging in.
-When buying, a receipt is created with a list of goods purchased in a particular market.</p>
+The customers can shop, when buying, a receipt is created with a list of goods purchased in a particular market.</p>

 <h2>Project Scheme</h2>